Labour suspends veteran MP over claims he sexually harassed junior colleagues

 Reporters spoke to more than 20 MPs and Labour staff who alleged a pattern of “excessive drinking, sexual comments and touching” by Davies dating back at least five years.

-One former staffer alleged Mr Davies approached her, then aged 22, when she was “extremely drunk” before buying her a drink and suggesting they could go back to his flat.
+One former staffer alleged that Mr Davies approached her when she was 22 and “extremely drunk”, and that he bought her a drink before suggesting they could go back to his flat.
 He then sent the woman a string of “sexually suggestive messages”, it is claimed.

-Two female MPs also told Politico he touched them inappropriately, with one saying she was made “deeply uncomfortable” after Mr Davies pressed his leg against hers during a meeting.
+Two female MPs also told Politico that he touched them inappropriately, with one saying she felt “deeply uncomfortable” after Mr Davies pressed his leg against hers during a meeting.

-A fifth woman complained that Mr Davies repeatedly commented on her appearance.
+A fifth woman complained that Mr Davies had repeatedly commented on her appearance.

 He added: “And we then need to swiftly investigate those complaints and take the necessary action.
 My understanding is that a formal complaint has not yet been made.
 But if anything like this has gone on, I really do hope that the people who have been affected by this do come forward, make that formal complaint so that it can be properly investigated.”

-And last May a Conservative MP was arrested on suspicion of rape and sexual assault, with his party’s whips asking the MP not to attend parliament while a police investigation is ongoing.
+And in May last year a Conservative MP who was arrested on suspicion of rape and sexual assault was asked by his party’s whips not to attend parliament while a police investigation was ongoing.

 The Independent has contacted Mr Davies for comment.